Luke Elliot: Biography

-Luke Elliot was born on June 30, 1984, in Princeton, New Jersey, the second of five children, to Lorna Silver, a poet, and Norbert Elliot, an English language professor.
+Luke Elliot was born in Princeton, New Jersey, the second of five children, to Lorna Silver, a poet, and Norbert Elliot, an English language professor.
 He grew up in Lawrence Township, Mercer County, New Jersey.
-He currently resides in Europe.
+He currently resides in Majorstua (Oslo), Norway.

 Career

 Playing in New York's Lower East Side, Elliot and his band made their way from the small bar scene to some of New York's more popular venues.
 Director Paul Cantagallo asked Elliot to compose the music for his film, Benny the Bum, which won Best Local Film at the 2012 Philadelphia Independent Film Festival.
 Elliot began headlining Philadelphia venues such as North Star and World Cafe Live.
-After a chance meeting with an influential journalist led to his music being promoted in Norway's biggest daily newspaper, Luke traveled for the first time outside of the U.S. to Norway in 2014.
+After a chance meeting with an influential journalist led to his music being promoted in Norway's biggest daily newspaper, Elliot traveled for the first time outside of the U.S. to Norway in 2014.

 There, he formed a band, toured the country, and recorded his debut album, Dressed for the Occasion with producer John Agnello in Halden, Norway at Athletic Studio.
-The album was released in 2015, and Luke toured Europe and the world to enthusiastic response.
+The album was released in 2015, and they toured Europe and the world to enthusiastic response.
 Soon after, he moved permanently to Oslo, met and married a Norwegian woman, and had a child.

-Luke’s evocatively titled sophomore album, The Big Wind, released in 2020, is a barometer of these turbulent times.
-It is a boldly textured and instantly immersive album with a film noir-ish touch that is simultaneously sleek and modern at the eye of the storm.
-“These songs have to do with a pull to come into a stable existence,” Luke explains.
+Elliot's evocatively titled sophomore album, The Big Wind, released in 2020, is a barometer of these turbulent times.
+It is a boldly textured and instantly immersive album with a film noirish touch that is simultaneously sleek and modern at the eye of the storm.
+“These songs have to do with a pull to come into a stable existence,” Elliot explains.
 “While writing them, I had no permanent residence, but I stopped being a mess and I scrambled to get this record done.”

-Rolling Stone France picked “The Big Wind” as its Album Of The Month upon release and referred to Luke as an "undeniable talent combined with a truly stunning voice."
+Rolling Stone France picked The Big Wind as its "Album Of The Month" upon release and referred to Elliot as an "undeniable talent combined with a truly stunning voice."
 MOJO Magazine in the UK called him “…a master of accessible, twisted, gothic Americana.”

-His two critically acclaimed albums and EP, part of his growing discography, have garnered top scores and rave reviews.
-He has toured and sold out venues all over the world, and is especially cherished by his European fan base.
-New singles, collaborations, and a third record are expected in 2022.
+His two critically acclaimed albums and EP, key parts of his expanding discography, have received top ratings and glowing reviews.
+He has toured extensively, selling out venues across the globe, and holds a particularly devoted fan base in Europe.

-Elliot is also an accomplished actor, and has appeared alongside Carrie-Ann Moss in the hits series “Wisting.”
-He has also been featured in Thomas Giersten’s, “Helt Perfekt,” Øystein Karlsen’s, “Exit,” and narrated for Gry Hivju’s, “Fearless,” starring collaborator and friend, Kristofer Hivju.
+Elliot is also an accomplished actor and has appeared in several Norwegian productions, alongside Carrie-Anne Moss in the hit series Wisting.
+He has also been featured in Thomas Giersten’s Helt perfekt, Øystein Karlsen’s series Exit and narrated for Gry Hivju’s Fearless, starring collaborator and friend, Kristofer Hivju.